-The NOT function is a Logical function.
+The NOT Function is an Excel Logical function.
 The function helps check if one value is not equal to another.
 If we give TRUE, it will return FALSE and when given FALSE, it will return TRUE.
-So, basically, it will return a reverse logical value.
+So, basically, it will always return a reverse logical value.

-As a financial analyst, the NOT function is useful when we wish to know when a specific condition was not met.
+As a financial analyst, the NOT function is useful when we wish to know if a specific condition was not met.

 How to use the NOT Function in Excel?